samuelbaruffi/aws-cicd-ecs-demo/README.md

 * Cloud9

 # CI/CD
-* Using CodePipeline and CodeBuild for building Docker image to AWS ECR
+* Using CodePipeline and CodeBuild for building Docker image to AWS ECR, and then deploy to ECS Fargate cluster

 # Steps to trigger CI/CD on your AWS account
 * Deploy Cloudformation to your AWS Account